nhowley72/ML-Projects/ReadMe.md

 Welcome to the ML-Projects Repo!
-This repo is a mixed bad repo of some of my personal projects for ML.
+This repo is a mixed bag repo of some of my personal projects for ML.
 Most notebooks have been made in a spur of the moment to explain concepts to colleagues or friends but mostly to brush up on skills.

 #### Machine Learning